A Quantum Computational Perspective on Spread Complexity: Computational Setup

+which we will be using in what follows. \end{enumerate} Having now chosen the computational cost we now turn to the computational complexity of a desired target state.
+This is defined as the minimal computational cost required to synthesise the state.
+In our setup this means minimizing the cost function over the channel design parameters (e.g. the $\alpha_{1, i}$ in (\ref{eq:C1Design}) and $\alpha_{2,i}$ in (\ref{C2Design})).
+We find that the optimal channels are

+See \ref{AppendixOptimal} for details.
 The optimal channels thus produce mutually orthogonal states.
 The physical intuition behind this is clear (and in essence identical to \cite{Balasubramanian:2022tpr}).
 The $|\kappa_m\rangle$ component of a target state can be produced by channel $\hat{C}_m$ at cost proportional to $m$ or by a more expensive channel.
 The optimal algorithm produces as much of the $|\kappa_m\rangle$ component at the minimal cost as is possible.
-This leads directly to subsequent channels giving an output that is orthogonal to the output of channel $\hat{C}_m$. \\ \\ Note that this optimal channel setup is applicable to \textbf{all} target states from $S_m$.
-The circuit complexity for a target state $|\psi\rangle$ may be written as the expectation value
+This leads directly to subsequent channels giving an output that is orthogonal to the output of channel $\hat{C}_m$. \\ \\ The circuit complexity for a target state $|\psi\rangle$ may be written as the expectation value